ni/nimi-python/docs/nidmm/functions.rst

     :param range:

-        Specifies the range for the function specified in the **Measurement\_Function** parameter.
-When frequency is specified in the **Measurement\_Function** parameter, you must supply the minimum frequency expected in the **range** parameter.
+        Specifies the range for the method specified in the **Measurement_Function** parameter.
+When frequency is specified in the **Measurement_Function** parameter, you must supply the minimum frequency expected in the **range** parameter.
 For example, you must type in 100 Hz if you are measuring 101 Hz or higher.
-        For all other functions, you must supply a range that exceeds the value that you are measuring.
+        For all other methods, you must supply a range that exceeds the value that you are measuring.
 For example, you must type in 10 V if you are measuring 9 V. range values are coerced up to the closest input range.
         Refer to the `Devices